 1. American College of Obstetricians and Gynecologists (ACOG): Adnexal torsion in adolescents: ACOG Committee Opinion No, 783.
 Obstet Gynecol.
 134 (2):e56–e63, 2019. doi:10.1097/AOG.0000000000003373

 Symptoms and Signs of Adnexal Torsion

-Adnexal torsion causes sudden, severe pelvic pain and sometimes nausea and vomiting.
-For days or occasionally weeks before the sudden pain, women may have intermittent, colicky pain, presumably resulting from intermittent torsion that spontaneously resolves.
-Cervical motion tenderness, a unilateral tender adnexal mass, and peritoneal signs are usually present.
+Adnexal torsion causes sudden, severe pelvic pain and usually nausea and vomiting.
+For days or occasionally weeks before the sudden pain, some women have intermittent, colicky pain, presumably resulting from intermittent torsion that spontaneously resolves.
+The pain may be localized to the side with the torsion or may be diffuse.

 Diagnosis of Adnexal Torsion

 Exploratory surgery to confirm